yochaigal/cairn/wip/2e/setting-seeds.md

 #### Draw Terrain

+- Roll **1d6** anywhere the map, noting the face up result but removing the die.
+The face-up result determines how many dice are needed next.
-- Roll **3d6**, collecting any dice that roll off the page and setting them aside.
+- Roll the amount of dice indicated in the previous step, collecting any dice that roll off the page, setting them aside.
 - Draw long, curvy lines across the page, carving up the map around each die.
 - Roll on the relevant table for each result, writing the terrain type on the map.
   - Replace the die with a triangle, writing the Landmark result beneath.